September 22, 2020

-Customers needing assistance setting a sprinkler control box are encouraged to contact a local lawn care professional.
-Residents are also strongly encouraged to install their own shut off valve to control sprinkler lines and asked not to operate the city valve as this is for emergency use only.
+Customers needing assistance setting a sprinkler control box are encouraged to contact a local landscaping professional.
+Residents are also strongly encouraged to install their own shut off valve to control sprinkler lines and are asked not to operate the city valve, as this is for emergency use only.

 The majority of Nampa’s irrigation water comes in the canal system from Lucky Peak.
 The Pioneer Irrigation District and the Nampa Meridian Irrigation District manage most of the canals and ditches in Nampa.
 In some cases these irrigation districts are solely responsible for the infrastructure leading to a customer’s property.